 The use of other Cipher Suites is OPTIONAL for LWM2M.

-For all Cipher Suites using AES in a LWM2M implementation the hashing functions SHALL NOT be SHA-1.
+For all Cipher Suites using AES in an LWM2M implementation the hashing functions SHALL NOT be SHA-1.
 The use of SHA256 is recommended.

 An LWM2M client will negotiate with the LWM2M server the best method during the DTLS handshake for establishing the DTLS session.